Discover the Magic of Morocco

 Trip Itinerary

-Day 1: Arrival into Marrakech, welcome dinner.
+6pm: Welcome dinner.
 (For arrival times, please see FAQ section).

-Day 2: After breakfast at the Riad, get ready to explore “the Red City of Morocco.”
-Historical sights include the famous Jemaa El Fna square, the Koutoubia Mosque and the Palace of Bahia.
-After lunch, we will enjoy a unique Moroccan cultural experience: a Hammam/massages.
+Day 2 (Oct 10): After breakfast at the Riad, get ready to explore “the Red City of Morocco.”
+Historical sights include the stunning Jardin Majorelle, the Koutoubia Mosque and the Palace of Bahia.

-Day 4: Drive to the famous Ait Ben Haddou (3 hours), explore the city, drive onward to the beautiful Dades Valley (3 hours).
+Day 4 (Oct 12): Drive to the famous Ait Ben Haddou (3 hours), explore the city, drive onward to the beautiful Dades Valley (3 hours).
 Today, departure time is 8:00 a.m, and our road trip will take us over the heart of the High Atlas Mountains and Tizi n’Tichka Pass (2260m).
 We’ll stop to enjoy the beautiful landscapes of the mountains and the special Berber Villages on the way.
 Once we cross the mountains we get to the gate of the desert, the oldest and most famous Kasbah of Ait Ben Haddou – A Unesco World Heritage Site used as a backdrop for more than 20 films (Gladiator, Lawrence of Arabia, Games of Thrones).
 We will stop for lunch, then visit this old mud kasbah.
 Then we will travel through the city of Ouarzazate (Hollywood of Africa) with the biggest cinema studios.
-We’ll continue south to the Valley of Roses where around 400 tons of rose petals are picked every year and sent to be processed into rose water, which is known as the distillation of roses in order to produce the famous Moroccan creams and perfumes.
-Later, we will drive along the road of the thousand kasbahs before arriving at Dades Valley.
-Overnight in a hotel /riad overlooking the Valley.

-Day 6: Drive to Merzouga (7 hours) with a stop in the Todra Gorge, and arrive at our desert camp in the Sahara for a sunset camel ride & stargazing.
+Day 6 (Oct 14): Drive to Merzouga (7 hours) with a stop in the Todra Gorge, and arrive at our desert camp in the Sahara for a sunset camel ride & stargazing.
 Today after breakfast in the hotel/riad, we set off to Todra valley: a green fertile valley surrounded by old mud villages, then we drive around 14 km to the Todra gorges: a canyon rising to 500m in a valley dotted with palm trees and Berber Villages.
 After lunch in the gorge, we will drive to the Desert (Erg Chebbi) passing by an old underground irrigation system (Khettarat), which is a system that helps people water their farms.
 We will continue towards the south, towards the Sahara desert where our camels are waiting for our ride across the golden dunes.
 Spend the night glamping and enjoy Berber music under the stars in the heart of the Sahara desert.
 This is a beautiful experience that you don’t want to miss!

-Day 8: Drive to Fes (7 hours) stopping in the cedar forest and Morocco’s “Switzerland”.
+Day 8 (Oct 16): Drive to Fes (7 hours) stopping in the cedar forest and Morocco’s “Switzerland”.
 Wake up early to see one of the best sunrises in your life on top of the riad/hotel.
 After breakfast, we will drive to Erfoud (the capital of fossils and date) where we will discover the process of beautiful mineral fossils.
 Then we will leave for Fez traveling through Aoufous and Ziz Valley where we’ll stop to appreciate the panoramic views of the main source of dates in the country of Morocco.
 We will stop for lunch in Midelt (the capital of the apple) and meet the wild monkeys (Barbarian Apes) in the Cedarwoods of Azrou, which is considered to be the largest and biggest forest in Morocco.
 We proceed through Moroccan Switzerland(Ifrane) where we will have some time to explore.
 Finally, we will arrive in Fes.

-Day 9: Explore Fes.
-We will visit the Chouara Tannery, Madrasa Al-Attarine, Madrasa Bou Inania, stroll through the souks, and end with a cooking class/dinner.
 After breakfast, you will start exploring the oldest city in Morocco, walking in its charming alleys and small streets.
 Our visit starts by visiting the Royal Palace gate, the Jewish quarter, the first Mellah ever built in Morocco, during the 14th century.
 We will also visit the famous Al Karaouine University, considered the oldest one in the world, the Tanneries, and Moulay Idriss mausoleum.
-After lunch in a traditional Moroccan restaurant, you will visit the tiles cooperative and then experience a wonderful panoramic view over the whole Medina of Fes.
-Later on, we will experience a local cooking class which will teach us more about moroccan cuisine/farewell dinner.

 Transportation & Accommodations

-Enjoy a double occupancy stay in Morocco’s 3 and 4-star riads, where traditional Moroccan architecture meets modern luxury.
+Enjoy a double occupancy stay in Morocco’s 4-star riads, where traditional Moroccan architecture meets modern luxury.
 In the Sahara, we will experience glamping in luxury tents equipped with all the comforts you need for a memorable night under the desert stars.
 Throughout the trip, we will be traveling in a comfortable, air-conditioned vehicle with a private driver, ensuring a smooth and relaxing journey.

 Travel Requirements